On the correspondence between thermodynamics and inference: Discussion

 \subsubsection{Posterior impropriety}

 The use of GPI prior often, but not always, gives non-zero evidence for all models under consideration.
 One such exception is shown in Fig.~\ref{Fig:effectComp} which reveals that the normal model with unknown mean and variance has a divergent effective complexity at a sample size of $N=1$.
 The effect of this divergence is to give these models zero statistical weight.
 Although this may initially appear problematic, it is an important feature of the generalized principle of indifference.
 A mean and variance cannot be estimated from a single observation and as a result the model parameter posterior would be improper and the predictive loss would be infinite.
-Therefore the generalized principle of indifference automatically gives this model zero statistical weight ($Z=0$).
-The inability of other approaches to automatically handle posterior impropriety is recognized as a significant shortcoming \cite{Kass1996}.
+The generalized principle of indifference automatically removes these models from consideration by assigning these models zero statistical weight.
+The inability to automatically handle posterior impropriety is recognized as a significant shortcoming of these competing approaches \cite{Kass1996}.